 Unfortunately as with anything there are a couple of exceptions that we’ve had to put in place to protect ourselves – mostly to do with home sellers not disclosing serious defects in properties.

 Some properties have serious issues that aren’t picked up during our valuation process, but that get uncovered during our RICS inspection or during the legal work.
 These are extremely rare – things like subsidence, or defective property titles and so on – and in 9 times out of 10 the homeowner is already aware.

 So we’ve had to implement a couple of exceptions to protect ourselves from people trying to profit from our £1,000 Guarantee.

 The Guarantee states that if a property is found to be unmortgageable by a RICS inspector or if a defective title is found by solicitors, and if the issues hadn’t been disclosed to us during the valuation process, then the deposit is returned to us if the sale doesn’t proceed.

 Issues like these are extremely rare as it is, but it’s even rarer that a homeowner is unaware of them.
 If your home is suffering from such issues then let us know during the valuation stage, and we’ll ensure that our Guarantee still covers you.

 For all other homeowners – there’s nothing to worry about, and this Guarantee offers you a tremendous amount of peace of mind and certainty during the time between agreeing a sale, and eventually completing on the sale and handing the keys over.

 Frequently Asked Questions

-In this guide we’ve tried to explain why our £1,000 Guarantee is in place, and who it’s there to protect and why.
+In this guide we’ve tried to explain why our £1,000 Guarantee is in place, why it's so important, and who it’s there to protect.

 If you have more questions about our Guarantee though, head over to our FAQs section and we’ll hopefully have the information you’re looking for there – if you still can’t find what you’re looking for you can always get in touch, and we’ll be more than happy to help.